 Endometriosis is a condition in which cells of the lining of the uterus, which usually fall with the menstrual bleeding, implant and grow in areas outside the womb, such as the pelvis, ovaries, and more.
 Symptoms include severe menstrual cramps, pain during intercourse, increased menstrual bleeding, infertility, and more.

-Chronic pelvic pain is a pain that is not only during menstruation, it lasts for over 6 months (continuous or alternating), and it interferes with the quality of life or normal functioning.
+Chronic pelvic pain is a pain that is not only during menstruation, but also lasts for over 6 months (continuous or alternating), and it interferes with the quality of life or normal functioning.
 The source of the pain may be gynaecological, digestive, urinary, skeletal, or neurological.
 The common cause of chronic pelvic pain is endometriosis.

 Suffering from menstrual cramps?
 Pain during intercourse?